w3f/Grants-Program/applications/VeniceFinance.md

 ### Project Details

-~~We expect the teams to already have a solid idea about your project's expected final state.
+<s>We expect the teams to already have a solid idea about your project's expected final state.
 Therefore, we ask the teams to submit (where relevant):

-~~- Mockups/designs of any UI components
+- Mockups/designs of any UI components
-~~- Data models / API specifications of the core functionality ~~- An overview of the technology stack to be used
+- Data models / API specifications of the core functionality
+- An overview of the technology stack to be used
-~~- Documentation of core components, protocols, architecture, etc. to be deployed ~~- PoC/MVP or other relevant prior work or research on the topic ~~- What your project is _not_ or will _not_ provide or implement ~~- This is a place for you to manage expectations and to clarify any limitations that might not be obvious
+- Documentation of core components, protocols, architecture, etc. to be deployed
+- PoC/MVP or other relevant prior work or research on the topic
+- What your project is _not_ or will _not_ provide or implement
+  - This is a place for you to manage expectations and to clarify any limitations that might not be obvious </s>

 * Onion Transfer & ZK Synthetic Assets
 Onion Transfer utilizes cryptography algorithms, like atomic swap and anonymous transfer, to create ZK synthetic versions of any asset supported in the Venice ecosystem, removing account traceability and introducing fundamental privacy protection.